MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Converts an application SDK object to an application object.

 ### [ConvertFrom-CMConfigurationItem](ConvertFrom-CMConfigurationItem.md)
+Converts a Configuration Manager configuration item to a string.

 ### [ConvertFrom-CMIResultObject](ConvertFrom-CMIResultObject.md)
 Converts from an **IResultObject** to a **ManagementBaseObject**.